-Chapter 10: The Case of the Ingenious A: Tayloe’s House
+Chapter 11 The Case of the Ingenious A: Tayloe’s House

 The General replied promptly and assured him that he need not accept the commission until the war actually started.
 He didn't mention their houses, or Thornton who had just spent two nights at Mount Vernon.
 Their exchange of letters suggests that the General was unaware that Tayloe also faced the burden of financing a house.
 That in turn suggests that Tayloe had just put his mind to solving that problem.
-Since he bought the lot in 1797, Tayloe had diversified his fame by, “with an infinity of fatigue,” becoming a senator in the Virginia legislature.
+In their last exchange of letters in the summer of 1798, neither had mentioned their houses.
+Indeed, since he bought the lot 8 in 1797, Tayloe had diversified his fame by, “with an infinity of fatigue,” becoming a senator in the Virginia legislature.
 That, he thought, destined him for a seat in congress.
 But he would not run in the upcoming April 1799 election.
-He intimated to the General that he would run in 1801 and that meant he did not need a house in the federal city until December 1801.
+He intimated to the General that he would run in 1801 and that meant he did not need a house in the federal city until December 1801.(1)

-Historians crown him as the richest Virginian of his day with an estimated annual income of $60,000 a year.
+Tayloe’s claim that he was anxious about raising money has not impressed historians.
+They crown him as the richest Virginian of his day with an estimated annual income of $60,000 a year.
 Contemporaries credited him with making $10,000 off breeding and racing horses.
 He was of that happy set of men who could toy with the future, especially with a genius like Thornton thinking about putting a house in his problematic lot since 1797.
-But do the psychology: his father died when John III was eight; when he reached his majority, he inherited everything; his seven older sisters may have bowed in reverence, but did their husband's?
+But do the psychology: his father died when John III was eight; when he reached his majority, he inherited everything; his seven older sisters may have bowed in reverence, but did their husbands?
 He had to have the best of everything but not to the point of folly.
 He needed a house of quality but could not be embarrassed by a L'Enfant.
-The house he had designed and built in Philadelphia was soon called “Morris’s Folly.”
+The house he had designed and built in Philadelphia for Robert Morris was soon called “Morris’s Folly.”
 Whoever designed the Octagon was not given a carte blanche.
-All that points to Lovering as the designer of his house, if he could solve his insolvency problem.
+All that points to Lovering as the designer of his house, if he could solve his insolvency problem.(2)

-In 1869, a local gossip column reported that William Henry Tayloe shared information about the Octagon with the Association of the Oldest Inhabitants of the District.
-He noted that “the contract was made with William H. Dorsey."
-The contract is no longer extant.
-Tayloe also shared the names of contractors used to build the house, and didn’t mention Lovering.7 If Tayloe had the contract in hand, it evidently did not mention who designed the house.
-In a recollection he wrote for his son in 1870, he would credit Thornton.
-Dorsey was a Georgetown lawyer and state senator in Annapolis who was well known to Thornton professionally and socially.
+However, Tayloe did not sign a contract with a builder.
+In 1869, a newspaper's gossip column reported that William Henry Tayloe shared information about the Octagon with the Association of the Oldest Inhabitants of the District.
+He noted that “the contract was made with William H. Dorsey."(6) Dorsey was a Georgetown lawyer.
+Lawyers litigate and also mediate.
+Dorsey was state senator in Annapolis who was well known to Thornton professionally and socially.
 Dorsey could have easily asked Thornton for a design and then written to Tayloe all about it.
-But that would have taken weeks.
-Dorsey also knew Lovering.
+But having a lawyer involved seems to shred Ridout's sentiments about the house design drawn on a quiet winter's evening and then forming catalyst for a life long friendship.

 Of course, that leaves the question: how did Lovering who lost a contract in March get a job in May?
 Dorsey would pay him $900 for his services which combined with $600 working for Law and at least one other job for $400 inspired Lovering to marry his third wife in December 1799, as noted by a Georgetown newspaper.
 How his problems were solved suggests that he designed the Octagon.